 - 1 teaspoon baking powder

 - 5 eggs separated

 - 2 cups grated carrots

 - 1 cup finely shredded coconut

-Preheat oven to 325 F. Oil two 9-inch cake pans with avocado oil.
-(I use a pastry brush to spread it around.)
-Then, dust the pans generously with almond flour.
+- Preheat oven to 325 F. Oil two 9-inch cake pans with avocado oil and line them with parchment paper.

-Allow to cool in pans for one hour before removing.
-Frost as desired.
+- Allow to cool in pans for ten minutes before removing.
+Allow to cool completely before frosting.

 - For egg whites to beat stiffly, they must have no trace of yolk in them, and the bowl and beaters must be spotlessly clean.
 Any trace of oil can cause them to not beat properly.

 - Beaten egg whites help to keep this cake from become too heavy.
 Incorporate them as gently as possible to maintain their light, airy quality.